axze-az/cftal/README.md

 ## License

-This project is licensed under the LGPL v2.1License.
+This project is licensed under the LGPL v2.1 License.